Should You Invest in The AZEK Company Inc. (AZEK) Now? - News Heater

-The AZEK Company Inc. (NYSE: AZEK) has a higher price-to-earnings ratio of 371.57x compared to its average ratio,, and the 36-month beta value for AZEK is at 1.74.
+The AZEK Company Inc. (NYSE: AZEK) has a higher price-to-earnings ratio of 368.19x compared to its average ratio,, and the 36-month beta value for AZEK is at 1.73.
+Analysts have varying views on the stock, with 14 analysts rating it as a “buy,” 2 rating it as “overweight,” 4 as “hold,” and 0 as “sell.”

 Top 5 AI Stocks to Buy for 2023